stepan-tikunov/cringouli.cc/README.md

 function updateTime(){
     var currentTime = new Date();
-var status = "Available for messaging only ✅, calls will be declined 📵 ";
+var status = "✅ Available for messaging only, calls will be declined 📵 ";

 d = currentTime.getUTCDay();
     h = currentTime.getUTCHours();